angel-sinn/LHL_TinyApp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- Open your web browser and enjoy the efficiency of sharing a shortened link with everyone!